micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 The overhead to disable/enable interrupts is usually low, and for some devices, like the Cortex-M[347] ones, it is even possible to disable interrupts only partially, from a given priority level down, keeping high priority interrupts enabled.

-Although apparently simple, this technique is often misused in cases of nested critical sections, when the inner critical section inadvertently enable interrupts, leading to very hard to trace bugs.
-The correct and bullet proof method to implement the critical sections in to always save the initial interrupt state and restore it when the critical section is exited.
+Although apparently simple, this technique is often misused in cases of nested critical sections, when the inner critical section inadvertently enables interrupts, leading to very hard to trace bugs.
+The correct and bullet proof method to implement the critical sections is to always save the initial interrupt state and restore it when the critical section is exited.

 This method must be used with caution, since keeping the interrupts disabled too long impacts the system responsiveness.